gridsome/gridsome.org/docs/taxonomies.md

 </page-query>
 ```

 That's it!
-Tag pages now shows a list of posts and links to them.
+The tag page above will show a list of posts with links to them.

 ## Paginated taxonomy pages